-Demyelination is still regarded as a pathological hallmark of MS but it has become increasingly apparent in recent years that substantial axonal and neuronal loss are equally important features (Baracskay et al. 2002, Geurts and Barkhof 2008, Geurts et al. 2009).
-Remyelination is the best-documented and most robust example of tissue repair in the human CNS and is unequivocally neuroprotective in MS. Approximately 40 % of post-mortem MS tissues demonstrate remyelination which can occur early and late during the course of MS (Patrikios et al. 2006, Franklin and Ffrench-Constant 2008, Irvine and Blakemore 2008).
-Remyelination is believed to restore the structural integrity of the axon-myelin unit and axonal conduction properties that are lost following demyelination (Smith et al. 1979, Halliday 1981).
+Demyelination is still regarded as a pathological hallmark of MS but it has become increasingly apparent in recent years that substantial axonal and neuronal loss are equally important features (Baracskay et al., 2002; Geurts & Barkhof, 2008; Geurts et al., 2009).
+Remyelination is the best-documented and most robust example of tissue repair in the human CNS and is unequivocally neuroprotective in MS. Approximately 40% of post-mortem MS tissues demonstrate remyelination which can occur early and late during the course of MS (Patrikios et al., 2006; Franklin & Ffrench-Constant, 2008; Irvine & Blakemore, 2008).
+Remyelination is believed to restore the structural integrity of the axon-myelin unit and axonal conduction properties that are lost following demyelination (Smith et al., 1979; Halliday, 1981).
 It is unresolved why in some patients remyelination is widespread while it is sparse in other patients.
 The importance of axonal damage and loss as the pathological basis for progressive loss of function in MS demands a better understanding of remyelination processes and possible reasons for its failure.
 Several mechanisms have been suggested that may result in a blockade of remyelination.
-The loss and destruction of OPC within the lesions in the course of repeated de- and remyelination (Prineas et al. 1993a, Prineas et al. 1993b) might play a role.
-In some lesions, however, progenitor cells are abundantly present (Scolding et al. 1998, Wolswijk 1998, Chang et al. 2000, Chang et al. 2002) but remyelination still fails either because axons are not permissive for remyelination (Charles et al. 2002) or the maturation of progenitor cells is inhibited (John et al. 2002).
+The loss and destruction of oligodendrocyte progenitor cells within the lesions in the course of repeated de- and remyelination (Prineas et al., 1993a; Prineas et al., 1993b).
+In some lesions, however, progenitor cells are abundantly present (Scolding et al., 1998; Wolswijk, 1998; Chang et al., 2000; Chang et al., 2002) but remyelination still fails either because axons are not permissive for remyelination (Charles et al., 2002) or the maturation of progenitor cells is inhibited (John et al., 2002).
 Taken together, results from our group and others strongly implicate that astrocytes actively participate in the course of MS disease.
 Impaired FABP7 signalling might be a major characteristic for the failure of remyelination and progression of clinical disability.
 Further studies have to verify our hypothesis.